Broadcasters are making the final push towards

 something broadcasters want done quickly.
 The company is running a live test of

-market an exciter solution and get broadcasters up on and running for mobile and
+an exciter solution and get broadcasters up on and running for mobile and handheld

-handheld devices as soon as possible," said Dave Glidden, vice president
+devices as soon as possible,” said Dave Glidden, vice president of marketing operations.

 Inside the newsroom, Harris is rolling out the NewsForce HD/SD end-to-end workflow